StrawberryBe/analytics.de-DE/help/analyze/reports-analytics/overview/reports-menu.md

 >[!NOTE]
 >
->Sie können die Berichtsliste auch nach prop, evar und Ereignisnummer durchsuchen.
+>You can also search the report list by prop, eVar, and event number.
 Geben Sie in der Suchleiste die Prop, eVar oder die Ereignisnummer ein.

 ## Navigationsübersicht {#section_A6A0A369207149BABE504753B48A42D7}